hmchou56/centra8/centra3/abci.md

 * 10:00am - 11:00am ABCI presentation by AIST at Venue 1
 * 11:00am - 1:00pm Lunch break (Lunch will not be provided)
-* 1:00pm - 2:00pm Move to ABCI in Kashiwanoha (train travel)
+* 1:00pm - 2:00pm Move to ABCI in Kashiwanoha (bus travel)
 * 3:30pm - Move back to Otemachi

 **This is a tentative plan and the itinerary may change.**

 * Please note that lunch is *not* provided today.
 A group bus will take registered participants to ABCI facility.
+The map and directions below including train fare is for your information only (we do not anticipate so, but in the case of overlowing passengers on the pre-arranged bus for registrants, we might guide train travel if needed).
 <br>
 <br>
 <hr>